lazdotdigital/sergio/README.md

 ## Rules

-- Only one bullet is allowed to be on the screen at any given time
 - Hit a target to increase score
 - Use WASD to move
+- Use space to fire
 - Pressing A before firing will flip the direction you fire in

 ## How to run